mlswg/mls-protocol/draft-ietf-mls-protocol.md

   to add the client to the group
 * When a LeafNode is received by a group member in an Add, Update, or Commit message
-* When a client joining a group receives LeafNode objects for the other members of the group in the group's ratchet tree
+* When a client validates a ratchet tree, e.g., when joining a group or after processing a commit

 The client verifies the validity of a LeafNode using the following steps: